HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-certifier-intro.md

 Note: The Certifier profile is based on the [US Core Practitioner](http://hl7.org/fhir/us/core/STU5.0.1/StructureDefinition-us-core-practitioner.html) which requires an identifier be included.
 The death record submission process does not require an identifier.
 As a result, death record submissions that are complete will be flagged as invalid by the FHIR validator, unless they include an identifier.

 The VRDR IG profiles require a <a href='{{site.data.fhir.ver.hl7fhirusvrcommonlibrary}}/StructureDefinition-Practitioner-vr.html'>PractitionerVitalRecords</a> instance for references to the Certifier.
-This is to ensure that these profiles are not over-constrained for use by the MDI IG
+This is to ensure that these profiles are not over-constrained for use by the MDI IG.

 ### IJE Mapping